moritzWa/wallawitsch-gmail.com/src/content/cas.md

 I'm optimistic that, given the technical feasibility and the fast advancements in the field of reinforcement learning, we will see the first more generally intelligent tutoring systems, similar to the fictional Prometheus, in the coming decades.
 Those will function in a more adaptable way taking into account the students' cognitive state and psychological profile.

-# Outlook, Market, and RemNote
+# Outlook, Market, and Trends

 Summarizing, we can draw the following distinction between tools for thought and CAS and its tangents: